-By setting the limit at 20g net for each day, you are guaranteed to reach ketosis.
+By setting the limit at 20g net for each day, you’re guaranteed to reach ketosis.

-With careful planning and tracking of your food, you will be able to reach all your macros and take care of your micro nutrient needs too.
+This will take careful planning and tracking of your food.
+By doing this you’ll be able to reach all your macros.

-You’ll need to make sure that every mouthful on carbs that you eat is nutritionally dense.
+To do this you’ll need to make sure that every mouthful of carbs that you eat is nutritionally dense.

-However, if you are doing this regularly you may find that you have no carbs left to use for the consumption of healthy foods.
+Just make sure that if you are doing this regularly you still have carbs left to use for the consumption of healthy foods.

 These are the foods that will provide all the minerals and vitamins that you need.

-This means that you will no longer be burning fat for fuel and will revert back to using glucose for your daily energy needs.
+This means that you’ll no longer be burning fat for fuel.
+Your body will revert back to using glucose for your daily energy needs.

-This will not only stall your weight loss, it will also prevent you benefiting from all the amazing health benefits of the keto diet.
+This will stall your weight loss.
+It will also prevent you benefiting from all the amazing health benefits of the keto diet.

-The good news for many people is that very often you will find that your own individual carb limit is higher than the suggested 20g limit.
+The good news is that very often you will find that your own individual carb limit is higher than the suggested 20g limit.

-If you are very keto adapted and can switch to burning fat easily, you will be able to increase your daily carb allowance and still stay in ketosis.
+If you’re very keto adapted and can switch to burning fat easily, you will be able to increase your daily carb allowance and still stay in ketosis.